total-typescript/total-typescript-book/book-content/chapters/06-objects.md

 Coming from a JavaScript point of view, this behavior of interfaces feels pretty weird.
 I have lost hours of my life to having two interfaces with the same name in the same 2,000+ line file.
 It's there for a good reason - that we'll explore in a later chapter - but it's a bit of a gotcha.

-This alone makes me wary of using interfaces by default.
+Declaration merging, and its somewhat unexpected behavior, makes me a little wary of using interfaces.

 #### Conclusion

-So, should you use `type` or `interface` by default?
+So, should you use `type` or `interface` for declaring simple object types?

 I tend to default to `type` unless I need to use `interface extends`.
-This is because `type` is more flexible and doesn't have the weirdness of declaration merging.
+This is because `type` is more flexible and doesn't declaration merge unexpectedly.

 But, it's a close call.
 I wouldn't blame you for going the opposite way.
-Many folks coming from a more object-oriented background will prefer `interface` because it's more familiar to them.
-And, as we'll see later, `interface` works particularly well with classes.
+Many folks coming from a more object-oriented background will prefer `interface` because it's more familiar to them from other languages.

 ### Exercises